The Ultimate Guide to

 Can it be detected in a drug test?

 Peptides are notoriously difficult to test for.[50]
-Dermorphin, for instance, which has become an illicit performance enhancer for racehorses, can only be detected by specialist labs.[51]
+Dermorphin, known for postoperative pain, for instance, which has become an illicit performance enhancer for racehorses, can only be detected by specialist labs.[51]
 Although kambo contains opioid receptor agonists, it doesn’t contain any opiates.
 It is therefore extremely unlikely to be detected in a drug test.

 Can kambo cause psychological trauma?